 - Place all diced tomatoes into a large pot (you may need to split it up into two pots).

-- Add two passes of olive oil and 2 tbsp of sea salt (divide in half if using two pots).
+- Add two passes of olive oil, sea salt, and lemon juice (divide in half if using two pots).

 - Bring to a boil.
 Reduce heat, cover, and let lightly simmer for 6 hours or until the sauce has reached your desired consistency.